SleyAI/Biomedical-Segmentation-with-PyTorch/README.md

 # Biomedical Segmentation with PyTorch

-Pixel-wise segmentation for biomedical images using [Pytorch][Pytorch] This project is part of my Bachelor Thesis and will be extended in the upcoming weeks.
+Pixel-wise segmentation for biomedical images using [Pytorch][Pytorch].
+This project is part of my Bachelor Thesis and will be extended in the upcoming weeks.